- Date : 31/08/2021

 How DTAA works

 DTAA allows you to reduce your tax implication on the income earned in India.
+The primary objective behind DTAA agreements with numerous countries is to minimize any scope for tax evasion for taxpayers in either or both countries where the DTAA has been signed.
 The rate of TDS to be deducted is fixed as per the DTAA on your income earned in India.
 Moreover, provisions of DTAA override those of the IT Act.

 Documents required for DTAA

 To avail of benefits from the DTAA for your tax concessions, submit the following documents:

 - Tax Residency Certificate (TRC): Obtain the Tax Residency Certificate from the country you are residing in.
 It is issued when you submit necessary documents and prescribed fees, and contains basic information such as name, status (individual, company, firm etc.), address, nationality, country, tax identification number in the country of residence, tax status, period for which the tax certificate is issued, etc.